+'''

 [1]: import nctoolkit as nc

-'''

-nctoolkit is using Climate Data Operators version 2.0.5
+nctoolkit is using the latest version of Climate Data Operators version: 2.0.5

 '''

 If you want to get a quick overview of the contents of a dataset, we can use the contents attribute.
 This will display a dataframe showing the variables available in the dataset and details about the variable, such as the units and long names.
 The example below opens a sea-surface temperature dataset and displays the contents.